the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 ## Selecting HTML Elements

 We have learned how JavaScript and HTML play together by using the DOM API.
 We will explore this API more in this and the coming sections by applying our fundamental JavaScript learnings.
 In the previous sections, we have only selected one HTML element by its identifier.
-When we look again at our *index.html* file, we see a `<div>` with an `id` attribute.
+When we look again at our *index.html* file, we see a `<div>` tag with an `id` attribute.
 This `id` attribute is used in the *main.js* file to reference this HTML element.
 Now we will exchange the *index.html* file content with the following two elements:

 {title="index.html",lang="html"}
 ~~~~~~~